 The Cryptid Credibility Index (CCI) is a strictly evidential 1–10 scale designed to measure the probability that a reported cryptid represents an undescribed, extant (or recently extant) zoological taxon rather than a product of misidentification, cultural folklore, psychological phenomena, or deliberate deception.

 Unlike popularity rankings, media exposure indices, or subjective “scariness” scores used elsewhere, the CCI evaluates only the strength, independence, and verifiability of the evidence base.
-It is deliberately agnostic toward cultural significance, witness sincerity, or perceived threat level.
+It is deliberately agnostic toward cultural significance, sincerity of witness, or perceived threat level.

 The index serves four core functions within serious cryptid research: